 New Solar Panels Will Additionally Serve as Air Conditioning Buildings

 Scientists from Stanford University, together with their Chinese colleagues, have created a device that converts sunlight into electricity and simultaneously cools large volumes of air.
 An engineer at Stanford University, Shanhui Fan, modernized the device of the widely used rooftop photovoltaic systems to convert sunlight into electricity.
 After making structural changes, it began to perform an additional function – to lower the air temperature.

 The upper sun-receiving layer remains unchanged – it consists of semiconductor photovoltaic cells that convert visible light into electricity.
 Fundamentally new is the lower layer, which is made of materials that can remove heat from the roof of a building based on a process known as radiation cooling.

 Swift Solar Developed a New Generation of Solar Panels

-Founder of New Energy Finance (now Bloomberg New Energy Finance) Michael Libreich published a Christmas forecast for the future development of solar energy.
+Founder of New Energy Finance (now Bloomberg New Energy Finance), Michael Libreich, published a Christmas forecast for the future development of solar energy.
 In his opinion, the minimum “one-stage” price for solar electricity can drop to 1 US cent per kilowatt-hour until 2030.
-Of course, we are talking about the cost of solar energy in the most favorable places with the highest level of insolation.
+Of course, we are talking about the cost of solar energy in the most favorable places with the highest level of insulation.
 The median price, according to his estimate, will be higher – 2-3 cents per kWh.

 Despite popular belief, solar energy is already profitable.
 The profitability of this type of energy is that it can be produced in all major cities.